-The Company has not yet commercialized any human products and the products that are being developed have not generated significant revenue.
+The Company has not yet commercialized any products and the products that are being developed have not generated significant revenue.
 As a result, the Company has experienced recurring losses and requires significant cash resources to execute its business plans.
-Historically, the Company's major sources of cash have been comprised of proceeds from various public and private offerings of its common stock, clinical collaborations, option and warrant exercises, and interest income.
-From October 2013 through January 2020, the Company raised approximately \$302.7 million in gross proceeds (\$10.5 million in the first quarter of fiscal year 2020) from various public and private offerings of its common stock.
+Historically, the Company's major sources of cash have been comprised of proceeds from various public and private offerings of its common stock, debt financings, clinical collaborations, option and warrant exercises, NOL tax sales, income earned on investments and grants and interest income.
+From October 2013 through April 30, 2020, the Company raised approximately \$303.8 million in gross proceeds (\$11.6 million in fiscal year 2020) from various public and private offerings of its common stock.

 In Note 2 of the notes to the Company's audited financial statements as of and for the year ended October 31, 2019, management stated that the Company had incurred significant losses, negative operating cash flows and as of those dates needed to raise additional funds to meet its obligations and sustain its operations.
 As a result, the Company concluded that there was substantial doubt as to the Company's ability to continue as a going concern.
-As of January 31, 2020, the Company had approximately \$34.2 million in cash and cash equivalents.
-The Company has significantly reduced its operating expenses to \$38.9 million for the fiscal year ended October 31, 2019 as compared to \$76.4 million during the fiscal year ended October 31, 2018.
-Furthermore, the Company expects cash requirements to approximate \$29 million for fiscal year 2020, which includes approximately \$6 million in non-recurring costs related to programs that are winding down.
+As of April 30, 2020, the Company had approximately \$28 million in cash and cash equivalents.
+The Company significantly reduced its operating expenses to \$38.9 million for the fiscal year ended October 31, 2019 as compared to \$76.4 million during the fiscal year ended October 31, 2018.
 The Company believes to have sufficient capital to fund its obligations, as they become due, in the ordinary course of business until at least August 2021.

-Given our cash balances including funds raised of \$10.5 million (which yielded net proceeds of \$9.6 million) in January 2020 and based on its budgeted, reduced cash flow requirements for the next twelve months from the date of filing, the Company believes such funds are sufficient to support ongoing operations at least one year after the issuance of these financial statements.
-Regardless of the results of any ongoing clinical trial, we have control over our expenditures and have the ability to adjust spending accordingly based on the budgeted cash flow requirements developed and the excess cash on hand.
+Given its cash balances including funds raised in fiscal 2020 of \$11.6 million (which yielded net proceeds of \$10.6 million) and based on its budgeted, reduced cash flow requirements for the next twelve months from the date of filing, the Company believes such funds are sufficient to support ongoing operations at least one year after the issuance of these financial statements.